codingjarrett/pleasedonttrackme/README.md

 * You will be presented with a list of options to choose from.
 Select one of the options to proceed.

 ## Walkthrough Video
 To see how this application works, please refer to the walkthrough video [here](insert your link here).
-This video demonstrates how the application functions and meets all the acceptance criteria mentioned below.
+This video demonstrates how the application functions and meets all the acceptance criteria.

 ## User Story
 As a business owner, I want to be able to view and manage the departments, roles, and employees in my company so that I can organize and plan my business.